switchtrue/personal-blog/content/posts/firewatch-australia-part-2.md

 The data in Firewatch Australia lent itself really nicely to a straight forward caching solution.
-Using Cloudflare for this was incredibly simple and easily achieved my original goal of trying to avoid as much traffic as possible hitting my Google Cloud infrastructure.
+Using Cloudflare for this was incredibly simple and easily achieved my original goal of trying to avoid as much traffic as possible hitting my Google Cloud infrastructure and keep the bills low.

-I'm pretty happy to say that all this work to handle scale is completely unused right now.
-The number of users of the app has dropped to the low tens due to the excellent work our [Firies][8] put in bringing the bushfires under control - theres simply nothing in the app to see!
+I'm pretty happy to say that all this work to handle scale is completely redundant right now.
+The number of users of the app has dropped to the low tens due to the excellent work our [Firies][8] put in bringing the bushfires under control - there's simply nothing interesting in the app to see at the moment!

 In the next post I'll be talking about how the app itself was made using React Native and Expo.

 [0]: https://cloud.google.com/